Virtual CD-ROM switching utility

-The approach of adding Virtual CD-ROM with software drivers on 3G or storage devices has two problems: it presumably raises the cost of the device, and it may ship outdated software or even viruses.
-Most of the times, up-to-date drivers are anyway built into the operating systems (after all, on systems implementing the USB standard like Linux, any 3G device is a USB serial port, and any storage device is a ...
-USB storage device).
+Drivers are built into the operating systems as on systems implementing the USB standard like Linux, any 3G device is a USB serial port, and any storage device are really USB storage device, so devices that can't run their own driver may be able to use the built in one instead.
 Virtual CD-ROM on U3-compatible devices can be removed by a software tool.
 Some 3G devices such as the Huawei support complete disabling of the Virtual CD-ROM.

 Available software utilities include the following: